Fjscah/myspine/readme.md

 2. scripts
    +---train : store deep-learning scripts
       +---networks : some networks(cnn,unet++,unet2d)
-      +---trainers
-      |-loss
-      |-metrics
+      +---loss : some loss function (pair for networks) +---metrics : some metrics function (pair for networks) +---trainers
+         |-device : gpu or cpu
-      |-trainer
+         |-trainer : train network
          |-test
-      |-predict
+         |-predict : predict img and save result
+         |-visual
       +---transformer : no use
       +---utils
          |-yaml_config : load default yaml profile
-      |-file_base
+         |-file_base : file operation
       +---dataset
          |-dataloader: loader data and split data into train/valid/test folder
          |-enhancer: augmentation
          |-localthreshold
+         |-distance_transform
    +---spine-segment-pipeline : plugin for napari +---spinelib : spine identify lib
+         |-cflow
+         |-imgio
+         |-seg
+         |-strutensor
    +---spine-ipynb : scripts for spine analysis
 ```
 # Environment requirement

 If you want to run tensorflow implement version, you can find it in history version while it will not be updated anymore.

-The peocedure had only been tested with **torch-gpu version at windows platform** , other environments profile may encounter some errors which need to be checked and corrected.
+The procedure had only been tested with **torch-gpu version at windows platform** , other environments profile may encounter some errors which need to be checked and corrected.

-## some environment preparation:

 1. conda with python 3.8.6, torch-cuda,  cudnn